CypherMediaGIT/DayZCommunityOfflineMode-DeerIsle-Edition/README.md

 # Teleportation
 * This Version of DayZCommunityOfflineMode DeerIsle Edition has had the Teleport locations updated to match all the loction found on the DeerIsle ISurvive Map
 * https://dayz.ginfo.gg/deerIsle/
+* This Vesion updates the spawn locations to include Temple Location

 # Loot and infected spawn
 By default the "Hive" that is repsonsible for spawning loot and infected is **enabled**.
 If you want to prevent loot and infected from spawning you need to follow this guide: [Toggle loot and infected spawn](https://github.com/CypherMediaGIT/DayZCommunityOfflineMode-DeerIsle-Edition/wiki/Toggle-Loot-and-Infected-Spawn)